vinlin24/waifu-roller/README.md

 ```
 This rolls the Mudae command $wa 10 times in the channel named waifu-spam.
 The -d flag appends the daily commands $dk and $daily after the rolling session.

-You can also omit arguments and opt to use the default values set in the config.yaml file (work-in-progress, see warning [below](#limitations)).
+You can also omit arguments and opt to use the default values set in the config.yaml file (work-in-progress, see warning [below](#limitations)):
 ```
 $ waifu
 ```